Slesa/launchy/trunk/Launchy_QT/readme.txt

 For beta:
+Easy stuff -
 	.
-Debug controly version to find out which dll is causing problems .
-Remove debug messages from controly
-.
 Add thanks to Tyler for graphics stuff in change log .
 Tyler's new skin
 	.
+Remove debug messages from controly

+Hard stuff -
-Hitting tab from the dropdown when selecting a file should extend the file .
-If there is no text, clear the icon
+	.
+Debug controly version to find out which dll is causing problems .
+Hitting tab from the dropdown when selecting a file should extend the file

 Done for beta 1:
 .
 If hotkey pressed to hide Launchy when options are open, Launchy would close when you exited the options dialog.
 Fixed.